marionbartl/lexical-gender/README.md

 ```
 ### Test the method
 If you want to try out the lexical gender detection, run the `lexical_gender.py` script with the `--test` argument
-and optional arguments that change the model parameters.
+and optional arguments that contain the model parameters.
 ```commandline
 python3 code/lexical_gender.py --test [--heur] [--n_words N_WORDS] [--s_pairs S_PAIRS] [--n_defs N_DEFS]
 ```